 We have six operating segments: US Rental and Cleaning, Canadian Rental and Cleaning, Manufacturing ("MFG"), Specialty Garments Rental and Cleaning ("Specialty Garments"), First Aid and Corporate.
 The US Rental and Cleaning and Canadian Rental and Cleaning operating segments have been combined to form the US and Canadian Rental and Cleaning reporting segment.
 The US and Canadian Rental and Cleaning reporting segment purchases, rents, cleans, delivers and sells, uniforms and protective clothing and non-garment items in the United States and Canada.
 The Corporate operating segment consists of costs associated with our distribution center, sales and marketing, information systems, engineering, materials management, manufacturing planning, finance, budgeting, human resources, other general and administrative costs and interest expense.
-The revenues generated from the Corporate operating segment represent certain direct sales we made directly from our distribution center.
+The revenues generated from the Corporate operating segment represent certain direct sales made directly from our distribution center.
 The products sold by this operating segment are the same products rented and sold by the US and Canadian Rental and Cleaning reporting segments.
 The MFG operating segment designs and manufactures uniforms and non-garment items solely for the purpose of providing these goods to the US and Canadian Rental and Cleaning reporting segment.
-The Specialty Garments operating segment purchases, rents, cleans, delivers and sells, specialty garments and non-garment items primarily for nuclear and cleanroom applications.
-The First Aid operating segment sells first aid cabinet services and other safety supplies.
+The Specialty Garments operating segment purchases, rents, cleans, delivers and sells, specialty garments and non-garment items primarily for nuclear and cleanroom applications and provides cleanroom cleaning services at limited customer locations.
+The First Aid operating segment sells first aid cabinet services and other safety supplies as well as maintains wholesale distribution and pill packaging operations.
 Refer to Note 15, "Segment Reporting", of our Consolidated Financial Statements for our disclosure of segment information.

-In fiscal 2012, we generated \$1.256 billion in revenue, of which approximately 89% was derived from the US and Canadian Rental and Cleaning and Corporate segments.
-Specialty Garments and First Aid accounted for approximately 8% and 3% of our 2012 revenues, respectively.
+In fiscal 2013, we generated \$1.356 billion in revenue, of which approximately 90% was derived from the US and Canadian Rental and Cleaning and Corporate segments.
+Specialty Garments and First Aid accounted for approximately 7% and 3% of our 2013 revenues , respectively.